 It was a family reunion to remember.
-But then, they usually are.
-The week was packed with tumult at home and very present calamity in Bayview.
-There was a feeling of distraction, and things were tugging on some of us, but when all was said and done, I’m sure we would each say that it was well worth the trouble and expense to be there.
+They usually are.
+We’re very fortunate that way.
+This one, however, was exceptional.
+In addition to the usual fun and camaraderie, there was tumult at home and very present calamity in Bayview, which made for some distraction.
+Things were tugging on most of us, but when all was said and done, I’m sure we would each say that it was well worth the trouble and expense to be there.
 The turnout was light in spite of the fact that Bear and Sandi were hosting from their famously lavish Bayview home.
-(I still sometimes wince with jealousy when I hear descriptions of the 2008 reunion I was unable to attend.)
+(I still sometimes wince with jealousy when I hear descriptions of the 2008 reunion there, which I was unable to attend.)
 Nevertheless, there were only seven of us this year, including our hosts.
 Somewhere in all this is proof that we don’t show up for the creature comforts.

 Bear and Sandi’s Bayview house is a spacious A-frame nestled in the trees on the lakefront.
 It has four bedrooms, four bathrooms and a living room that could hold two baseball teams comfortably.
 I knew I was there when I walked into the front room and took in the soaring cathedral ceiling and saw the shards of sunlight bouncing off the lake.
 They have a deck that stretches across the entire front of the house, with patio tables, a hot tub and music piped out from the stereo system inside.
 Indoors, there is a full bar, a large kitchen and a dining room furnished in the style of Louis XVI.
 Everywhere you go, a plush shag carpet massages your feet.
 As Andi remarked, “Everything in this house is beautiful.”

-My mom and I arrived at the Spokane airport Saturday morning, and by Sunday afternoon, the incoming group was fleshed out to include my cousins Andi, Lynette and Stacey.
+By Sunday afternoon, the incoming group was fleshed out to include my cousins Andi, Lynette and Stacey.
 We settled into a comfortable holiday routine of good food and board games.
 Sandi and Bear are excellent hosts, and we never wanted for a thing.
-At one point later in the week, I asked Sandi if I could do some laundry, but she insisted on washing, drying and folding my clothes for me.
+Sandi insisted on washing, drying and folding my laundry for me.